bullmoose20/MK-Docs/docs/files/overlays.md

 ???+ tip

-    This overlay example uses one of the [Komet Default Overlay](../defaults/overlays.md) images, which isn't necessary but is used just for this example.
+    This overlay example uses one of the [Kometa Default Overlay](../defaults/overlays.md) images, which isn't necessary but is used just for this example.

 ```yaml
 overlays: